ThreatLensAI/infra-jenkins/README.md

 Please follow the installation instructions required for setting up the project [here](INSTALLATION.md).

+## Setup Terraform in repo

+To set up Terraform within your repository, follow these steps:

+1. **Navigate to Repository**: Open a terminal or command prompt and navigate to the root directory of the repository.
+2. **Initialize Terraform**: Run terraform init to initialize Terraform within the repository.
+This command initializes various Terraform configurations and plugins required for your infrastructure.

+        $ terraform init
+        Initializing the backend...

+        Initializing provider plugins...
+        - Reusing previous version of hashicorp/aws from the dependency lock file
+        - Installing hashicorp/aws v5.51.1...
+        - Installed hashicorp/aws v5.51.1 (signed by HashiCorp)
+        ...
+        Terraform has been successfully initialized!

+3. **Plan Infrastructure Changes**: After initialization, you can run terraform plan to see what changes Terraform will make to your infrastructure.
+Use -var-file to specify a variable file if needed.

+        terraform plan

+4. **Apply Infrastructure Changes**: If the plan looks good, you can apply the changes by running terraform apply.
+Use -var-file to specify a variable file if needed.

+        terraform apply

+5. **Destroy Infrastructure**: To destroy the infrastructure created by Terraform, you can run terraform destroy.
+Make sure to review the plan before proceeding.

+        terraform destroy

 ## What's in  this repo

 This repo contains the following files: